nodecosmos/nodecosmos_client/README.md

 Usually persistentId and nodeId are the same.
 However, in case we work with the Tree, we generate tmp id for new node as nodeId.
-Obviously, we cannot use this id to communicate with the backend, so we need to leave nodeId as it is, and use persistentId to communicate with the backend and get latest changes from state.
+Obviously, we cannot use this id to communicate with the backend, so we need to leave nodeId as it is, and use persistentId to communicate with the backend and get the latest changes from state.
-We can get latest changes from state because we map persistentId to nodeSlice after node is created.
+We can get the latest changes from state because we map persistentId to nodeSlice after node is created.